quick_reference_all

 12% Flat = 23.0% Reducing

-💰 Which Interest Type is Better for Different Loans in India?
+Which Interest Type Applies to Different Loans in India?

-A guide to understanding typical interest calculation methods across common loan categories.
+A guide to understanding which calculation method is used across common Indian loan categories.

 Always Reducing

-For home loans, all regulated banks in India are mandated to use the reducing balance method.
-Be extremely cautious if any builder or non-bank entity quotes a flat rate for a home loan, as it could be misleading or illegal.
+All RBI-regulated banks must use reducing balance for home loans.
+If any builder or non-bank entity quotes a flat rate for a home loan, treat it as a serious red flag.

 Check Home Loan EMI →